pheralb/project-hackathon/README.md

 - [x] The admin can edit a hackathon.
 - [x] The admin can delete a hackathon.
 - [x] The admin can share the link to the hackathon.
-- [ ] The admin can see the list of participants.
 - [x] The admin can see the list of projects.
 - [ ] The user can set a winner (mark a user as a winner).
 - [ ] The user can set a project as 'reviewed'.